edwenger/binder-jupyter/README.md

 https://mybinder.org/v2/gh/edwenger/binder-jupyter/master?filepath=index.ipynb

 ## Notes
+The `apt.txt` installs `cmake` so we can build our custom module, which isn't available in conda.

 The `environment.yml` file should list all Python libraries on which your notebooks depend, specified as though they were created using the following `conda` commands: